 Help potential members understand how your organization offers value to the community and encourage them to experience the benefits.
 Whether you partner with a local business network for sponsorship or plan a speaking engagement, find ways to share your mission throughout your activities.

 10. Enhance the Member Experience with Modern Membership Management Software

 Association membership recruitment isn’t the only never-ending project.
 You can never stop learning about your prospects and members.
 The more you know about their needs, interests, preferences, and habits, the better decisions you’ll make about the content, products, and services—the value—you deliver to them.

 Take full advantage of your membership software to collect and analyze data on the interests and engagement of prospects, new members, and existing members.
 When you integrate your AMS with marketing automation or email marketing software, you can also learn more about their preferences and habits, for example, what they read, open, click, and download.

 For example, while wooing a membership prospect, you can track their interaction with your website and emails.
 Their online behavior gives you a sense of their interests.

 When it comes time to onboard a new member, ask them questions about their reasons for joining as well as their needs, challenges, and aspirations.
 Launch an automated series of onboarding emails that introduces them to the resources, upcoming events, and educational opportunities that fit their interests and needs.
 Targeted content will help you deepen your relationship with them and tie them closer by encouraging them to take advantage of association benefits.

-Now you have five new tactics to help you increase member recruitment.
+Now you have ten new tactics to help you increase member recruitment.
 And, you can discover 45 more in our downloadable ebook, 50 Ways to Boost Association Membership.